-Minors eligible for vaccination must be fully vaccinated or have a medical or religious exemption in order to participate in MIT events and programs
+Minors eligible for vaccination must be up to date with their Covid vaccinations (including boosters if eligible) or have a medical or religious exemption in order to participate in MIT events and programs.

-Temporary staff and volunteers working with MIT K-12 programs must also be vaccinated or exempt.
+Temporary staff and volunteers working with MIT K-12 programs must also be up to date on Covid vaccinations or exempt.

 Minors as visitors